 I continued to teach at Santa Rosa Junior College and continued to write more books.
 I bought a house.
 I had a broken heart and moved to New Mexico.
 I realized, when I got here, that this is where I am supposed to be right now.
 The broken heart was just a painful kick in the butt to get me here.

 So now I live in Santa Fe.
 I cofounded the Mac User Group here and have been president, vice-president, and board member, opened (and closed) Zuma's Electronic C@fe, had a column about the Internet in the Sunday edition of the local newspaper, was a Brownie leader for my daughter's troop, taught Electronic Typography at the local community college, appear on the local radio stations now and then, helped found the New Mexico Internet Professionals Association, am madly in love with the best designer in the state (probably the country) (probably the world).
-In the past few years I have taken to teaching Shakespeare classes and leading monthly readings; I wrote a book about the woman who I believe may have written the works attributed to Shakespeare; founded the Mary Sidney Society; have had time to travel the world and ride elephants, camels, rickshaws, and zip-lines; I study death and joyful Stoicism and I mosaic as often as possible and I continue to write columns and articles and books.
+In the past few years I have taken to teaching Shakespeare classes and leading monthly and weekly Shakespeare readings (see iReadShakespeare.org); I wrote a book about the woman who I believe may have written the works attributed to Shakespeare; founded the Mary Sidney Society; have had time to travel the world and ride elephants, camels, rickshaws, and zip-lines; I study death and joyful Stoicism and the humours and I mosaic as often as possible and I continue to write, but now it's about Shakespeare instead of computers.

-But now my kids have all moved out and are doing incredibly great, so in 2010 I went back to school in London and got a Masters in Shakespearean Authorship (I'm the first American with a postgrad degree in this subject) and am starting work on a doctorate!
-Gads, I'm so excited!
+My kids have all left home and are doing incredibly great, so in 2010 I went back to school at Brunel University London and got a Masters in Shakespearean Authorship (I'm the first American with a postgrad degree in this subject) and then carried on to get a flippin DOCTORATE in Shakespeare.
 I am so blessed to have been able to create such a terrific life.